-AU envoy: Ethiopia’s warring sides agree to end hostilities
+Ethiopian govt, Tigray agree to end fighting after 2 years

-PRETORIA, South Africa (AP) — Ethiopia’s warring sides have formally agreed to a permanent cessation of hostilities, an African Union special envoy said Wednesday, after a 2-year conflict whose victims could be counted in the hundreds of thousands.
+PRETORIA, South Africa (AP) — Ethiopia’s warring sides formally agreed during talks in South Africa Wednesday to a permanent cessation of hostilities in a 2-year conflict whose victims could be counted in the hundreds of thousands.

-Former Nigerian President Olusegun Obasanjo, in the first briefing on the peace talks in South Africa, also said Ethiopia’s government and Tigray authorities have agreed on “orderly, smooth and coordinated disarmament.”
+African Union envoy Olusegun Obasanjo, in the first briefing on the peace talks in South Africa, said Ethiopia’s government and Tigray authorities have agreed on “orderly, smooth and coordinated disarmament.”
 Other key points included “restoration of law and order,” he said, as well as “restoration of services” and “unhindered access to humanitarian supplies.”
+Obasanjo is a former Nigerian president.

 “It is now for all of us to honor this agreement,” said the lead negotiator for Ethiopia’s government, Redwan Hussein.
 Lead Tigray negotiator Getachew Reda expressed similar sentiment, and noted that “painful concessions” have been made.